-Parikshit Ghosh (Associate Professor of Economics, Delhi School of Economics) speaks with Kaushik Basu (Chief Economist and Senior Vice President, World Bank and former Chief Economic Adviser, Government of India) on issues ranging from the use of economic knowledge in policy decisions, role of values in public service delivery, to the need for pluralism and tolerance for economic growth, and the importance of communicating good ideas effectively to policymakers and the general public.
+Parikshit Ghosh (Member of the I4I Editorial Board & Associate Professor of Economics, Delhi School of Economics) speaks with Kaushik Basu (Chief Economist and Senior Vice President, World Bank and former Chief Economic Adviser, Government of India) on issues ranging from the use of economic knowledge in policy decisions, role of values in public service delivery, to the need for pluralism and tolerance for economic growth, and the importance of communicating good ideas effectively to policymakers and the general public.
 This part of the interview focuses on India-specific issues.
 This is the fourth in the series of I4I Conversations.

 Parikshit Ghosh (PG): The Planning Commission, the renamed NITI Aayog, is perhaps going through a bit of an identity crisis.
 It was largely a body to channel resources, to plan investments and so on.
 One of the new roles being talked about is maybe an advisory or consultancy role.
 Is it right to infer that the World Bank is also moving in the same direction?